The Soaring Price of Gold and Its Liquidity Crisis

 • Furthermore, there is a psychological element for long-term holders: the fear of "selling too early" often keeps investors locked in, even as prices peak.

-Malaysia Gold Price on January 2026
+Gold Price in Jan-Feb 2026

 On January 29, 2026, gold prices reached a spectacular high, breaking the RM 700 mark.
 This surge was fueled by a sentiment of "irrational exuberance", where the fear of missing out (FOMO) drove prices to unsustainable levels.